 Analytic sets can be partitioned into smooth sets, as the following result (see \cite{B-M88}) shows. \begin{prop}[Stratification of analytic sets] Let $X$ be an analytic subset of $M$.
 Then there exists a collection $\{ \Ac_\all \}_\all$ of subsets $M$ such that \begin{itemize} \item X is the disjoint union of the $\Ac_\all$; \item Each $A_\all$ is an analytic submanifold of $M$; \item (``Condition of the frontier") If $\Ac_\all \cap \ov {\Ac_\beta} \neq \emptyset$, then $\Ac_\all \seq \ov{\Ac_\beta}$ and $\dim \Ac_\all < \dim \Ac_\beta$; \item $ \{ \Ac_{\all} \}_\all$ is locally finite. \end{itemize} \end{prop}

 We can also define the \emph{dimension of an analytic set $X$} by $\dim X = \max_k \dim \Ac_k$.
 The definition is independent of the stratification: $\dim X = d$ if and only if $X$ contains an open set homeomorphic to an open ball in $\R^d$, but not an open set homeomorphic to an open ball in $\R^n$, $n >d$.
-It is also clear that the definition agrees with that of Hausdorff dimension.
+It is also clear that the definition agrees with that of the Hausdorff dimension.

-One result we will be using is the {\L}ojasiewicz distance inequality for analytic functions: \begin{prop} Let $g$ be a real analytic function in a neighborhood $U$ of the origin.
+One result we will be using is the {\L}ojasiewicz distance inequality for analytic functions: \begin{prop} Let $g$ be a real analytic function in a neighborhood $U$ of the origin in $\R^n$.
 Then for any compact set $K$ in $U$, there exist constants $c>0, \all >0$ which depend only on $g$, such that

 \end{prop} Analytic sets are in some sense ``finite" objects.
 The following proposition gives an important property of this nature. \begin{prop}[{\cite[Remark 7.3]{B-M88}}] Let $X$ be an analytic subset of $M$.
 Then the family of connected components of $X$ is locally finite. \end{prop} As an immediate consequence, we obtain the following \begin{prop} Let $f:(a,b) \to \R$ is analytic, where $(a,b)$ is a bounded interval.
-For every $(a',b')$ such that $a'>a$ and $b' < b$, there exists $N <\infty$, and $a'=a_0 < a_1 < \cdots < a_N = b' $ such that $f$ is either constant, or strictly monotone on each subinterval $(a_i, a_{i+1})$. \end{prop} These properties of analytic sets can be better understood when considered under the framework of o-minimal structures, a concept we introduce in the next section.
+For every $(a',b')$ such that $a'>a$ and $b' < b$, there exists $N <\infty$, and $a'=a_0 < a_1 < \cdots < a_N = b' $ such that $f$ is either constant or strictly monotone on each subinterval $(a_i, a_{i+1})$. \end{prop} These properties of analytic sets can be better understood using the theory of o-minimal structures, a concept we recall in the next section.